austephner/Easy-GUID-Fields/README.md

 # GUID Fields
+#### USAGE NOTE
+The majority of this code has been included in another API with more randomizable Unity fields.
+See [Randomizable Fields](https://github.com/austephner/RandomizableFields).

 #### Summary
 Adds some useful GUID field controls for within the Unity Editor.
 This small API uses the [Guid Struct](https://docs.microsoft.com/en-us/dotnet/api/system.guid?view=net-5.0) in the `System` namespace to generate new values.